 A good woodland park creates a sense of place and community and supports health and wellbeing.
 It acts as a community focus and can help to prevent crime and antisocial behavior by providing alternative activities especially for young people.

-Through the employment of our Community Woodland Engagement Officer Karen Smith we aim to expand our range of outdoor opportunities and engagement activities that we provide for the community whilst bringing this urban woodland into active management.
+Through the employment of our Community Woodland Engagement Officer and Project Support Officer we have expanded our range of outdoor opportunities and engagement activities that provide for the community whilst bringing this urban woodland into active management.
 We hope to not only improve our local environment but increase local biodiversity and provide much needed employment and outdoor education opportunities.

 This 16.16 ha urban woodland lies in a strategic location at the western boundary of East Kilbride.
 It is located just 0.15 km from Hairmyres Hospital providing future opportunities to link Forestry with the NHS in providing accessible local green space that delivers wider health and wellbeing outcomes.
 It also neighbours the Kilbryde Hospice, offices, shops and housing.
 Over one thousand new homes are also planned in the vicinity.